 My Experience With Basal Body Temperature, Charting, And Clomid

 My below post about how to chart your basal body temperature contains affiliate links to products that will help you with your charting.
 This means I receive a small commission from sales from this post.
+This is also a tale about my own personal experience, unique to myself.
+Be sure to consult your health professionals for your unique situation.
 Thank you for reading!

 For some, many actually, becoming pregnant is a breeze.
 They can do it without hardly any effort.
 I know several "on the first try" couples.
 But I also know several 8-month couples, one-year + couples, couples who have experienced devasting losses, and some who are still walking down the confusing road of fertility, on their way to starting a family of their own.